LovePlayingChess/end-to-end-ML-student-performance/README.md

 7. creating .pkl files
 8. Maintaining logs (honestly one of the most vital parts in my debugging strategy)
 9. Custom Exception Handling

+# Acknowledgement
+As this is my first implementation and deployment of an end to end ML model, I give huge credit to Data Scientist Krish Naik and his youtube channel.
+He provides incredible resources and materials in teaching how to build and deploy end to end ML models.
+A link to his github : https://github.com/krishnaik06/